If you are the one claiming tax benefit on interest payment on home loans, this is something for your attention.

 Be it a self-occupied property or unoccupied or let out property, you can claim deduction for interest payment on home loan under Section 24(b).

 In case of a let-out property, there is no limit on the quantum of interest which can be claimed as deduction.
 However, in case of a self-occupied property, the limit is Rs.
 2,00,000 or Rs.
 30,000, as the case may be.
+I found it at Inheritance Advanced website that loan can also be taken on an inherited asset through a probate process.

 Here is an example to let you understand how your computation of income looks like: